 What sets Boost apart is your ability to increase your data limit while keeping your rate the same.
 Make three months of on-time payments and Boost adds 500MB to your data plan.
 That means after a year-and-a-half, you can turn that 2GB plan into a 5GB plan while still paying $30 a month, assuming you enrolled in autopay.
 Best of all, missing a payment doesn't reset the clock; any on-time payment counts toward increasing your allotment.

 It's an appealing offer, if you can live with less-than-stellar network speeds.
 Boost uses Sprint's network, and as a result, suffers the same speed and coverage issues as its parent network.
-That's why we still think MetroPCS's $40-for-2GB plan is the best prepaid option, especially now that MetroPCS has increased the amount of LTE data to 3GB from 2GB.
+That's why we still think MetroPCS's $40 plan is the best prepaid option, especially now that MetroPCS has increased the amount of LTE data to 3GB from 2GB.
 It's more expensive than what Cricket and Boost charge, but MetroPCS's network performed the best among prepaid carriers in our testing.

 As for heavy data use, Boost offers 5GB of data for $45 each month.
 That plan, too, is eligible for increased data if you make your payments on time, so you can bulk up your plan to 8GB of data after 18 months.
 (In comparison, parent company Sprint charges $55 a month to prepaid customers for 6GB of data.)
 Fellow Sprint subsidiary Virgin has added an 8GB plan for $55 a month.
 Straight Talk offers 5GB for $45 a month with unlimited mobile-to-mobile chatting and messaging to Mexico, Canada, India and China available for an additional $15 a month.
 And while AT&T’s 4GB plan is pretty price at $60 a month, it does feature rollover data, and you can knock $5 off your monthly bill by enrolling in autopay.